 Aims and objectives:

-- Resolve questions of the nature and timing of AMH colonization of Sahul and its implication for global colonization by modern humans
+- Resolve questions of the nature and timing of the peopling of Sahul and its implication for global population movement by modern humans

 - Resolve questions of routing and likely duration of voyages to question factors of origins, intentionality and risk